SUCCOUR MRI SUB-STUDY

 To be considered for the study you must meet the following criteria:

-Be about to undergo treatment (or received ≤3 cycles) of anthracycline-containing chemotherapy AND ≥1 of:
+Be about to undergo treatment (or received ≤3 cycles) of anthracycline-containing chemotherapy AND ≥1 of the following:

 b.
 Tyrosine kinase inhibitors OR